 Weed (Ranunculus spp.) biomass

-The biomass of Ranunculus spp. was significantly influenced by its different densities during both years of the study (fig. 1).
+The biomass of Ranunculus spp. was significantly influenced by its different densities during both years of the study (Fig. 1).
 Weed biomass increased hyperbolically with increasing weed densities.
 At lower densities the increment was rapid but as densities increased there was a marginal increase in weed biomass which could be because individual weeds acquired more biomass due to less intraspecific competition at lower weed densities.
 However as weed populations grew denser, there was more competition among them, which limited the amount of biomass that each plant could accumulate. significantly higher weed biomass was observed in D5 (125 plants m-2) than in other densities during both years and lower weed biomass was found in D1 (25 plants m-2).
 The increase in weed biomass per square meter with increased density could be because of the higher number of weeds per square meter.
 Higher weed biomass at higher weed density was also reported by Mamolos and Kalburtji (2001).
-Sharma et al., 2018 and Tiwari and singh, 2024 also observed the similar results.
+Sharma et al., 2018 and Tiwari and Singh, 2024 also observed the similar results.

 Fig.1 Effect of different densities of Ranunculus spp. on its biomass